 Rob Kyle, Program Leader

+Rob Kyle leads Positive Charge’s presence in NSW under the Our Energy Future initiative.
 Before joining Our Energy Future, Rob worked as a Business Development and Projects manager for a boutique solar company in Sydney.

 Rob is also an experienced program coordinator from his time at the engineering consultancy AECOM, where he managed the delivery of a government funded neighbourhood planning program.
-He is absolutely thrilled to be working alongside MEFL and the SSROC to deliver Our Energy Future and is committed to helping Australia transition to a cleaner energy system.
+He is absolutely thrilled to be working alongside MEFL and the SSROC to deliver Positive Charge to Our Energy Future and is committed to helping Australia transition to a cleaner energy system.

-Lucy Best, Communications and Community Engagement Lead
+Lucy Best, Engagement Lead

 Lucy joined MEFL as a community engagement officer in 2011 and has been part of the PC team since its launch in 2013.

-Anna Moltchanski, Program Support Officer
+Anna Moltchanski, Engagement Officer

 Anna came to MEFL from Suez Recycling and Recovery where she worked as a Contaminations Officer, working closely with Penrith Council in delivering an organics contamination management program.
 Prior to this, she worked as an English teacher in Argentina and as an associate in a financial services company based in Dublin.